June 20, 2024

 Conclusion: Portfolios > Projects for Python

 Some Python certification programs have their merits.
 But don’t get hung up on them as the key to getting a job.
-Instead, spend your time learning real-world skills.
-Then, show off your skills with a portfolio of projects that will impress prospective employers.
-Get started today with Dataquest.
+Instead, spend your time building projects.
+Then, show off your skills with a portfolio that will impress prospective employers.

 Dataquest